Anaheim Ducks: Paul Kariya era (1994–2003)

 The lockout-shortened 1994–95 season saw the debut of Kariya, who would play 47 games that year, scoring 18 goals and 21 assists for 39 points.
 For his efforts, he was named a finalist for the Calder Memorial Trophy for the top rookie of the year.
 The Ducks went 16–27–5, missing the playoffs.

 During the 1995–96 season, Kariya was chosen to play for the Western Conference in the 1996 NHL All-Star Game as the lone Ducks representative, playing in place of Pavel Bure, who was out with a knee injury.
 Following the All-Star Game, the Mighty Ducks completed a mid-season blockbuster deal with the Winnipeg Jets.
-The Ducks sent Chad Kilger, Oleg Tverdovsky, and a third-round pick to the Jets in return for forward Marc Chouinard, a fourth-round draft pick, and right winger Teemu Selanne.
+The Ducks sent Chad Kilger, Oleg Tverdovsky, and a third-round pick to the Jets in return for forward Marc Chouinard, a fourth-round draft pick, and right winger Teemu Selänne.
 Following the trade, Ducks center Steve Rucchin commented, "Paul [Kariya] had a lot of pressure on him...
 He single-handedly won some games for us this year...
 Now that we have Teemu, there's no way everybody can just key on Paul."
 These three players formed one of the most potent lines of their time.
 However, the Mighty Ducks lost the eighth spot in the Western Conference to the Winnipeg Jets based on the number of wins.